pridgey/pridgiteUI/README.md

 - **FileUpload** - File upload with drag & drop support
 - **Modal** - Modal dialog with portal rendering
 - **Select** - Select dropdown with portal rendering
+- **TabSwitch** - Rendering components in multiple tabs can cause SSR issues

 For convenience, pre-wrapped client-only versions are also exported with a `CO` suffix: